 Old Time Rock & Roll - Bob Seger

-Veteran's Group Fundraising Event - Westbrook Village Lakes Ballroom - Peoria, Arizona - Time TBD
+Private birthday party - Scotland Hills - Westbrook Village - Peoria, Arizona - Time TBD

 August 2017 End of Season Pool Party

 Check out a short clip of one of our typical songs as performed at a recent classic car show.
+This was our second gig over a year ago.
 This clip is of "Brown Eyed Girl" with lead vocal by Bill Wolfe.

 Check out a short clip of one of our typical songs as performed at a recent classic car show.
+This was our second gig over a year ago.
 This clip is of "Midnight Hour" with lead vocal by Steve Thorne.